franciscoxavier04/pm-BIM/docs/enterprise-guide/enterprise-cloud-guide/manage-cloud-subscription/README.md

 Here you can choose the new amount of users.
 Your next payment will be displayed below.

-You can **upgrade an existing subscription** at any time.
+You can **upgrade an existing subscription** in increments of 5 at any time.
 Additional users will be billed on a prorated basis, this means you will only pay for the additional users for the rest of the current subscription period.

 You can **downgrade a subscription** to the end of a current subscription period.
 This means the downgrade becomes active with the next payment term.